shahnawazshahin/steam-using-gamescope-guide/README.md

   * Launching in an embeeded session by logging off from the desktop (KDE Plasma) and log in again using `Steam (gamescope)` from the session selection
 * Using the `Esc` key on the keyboard, or the guide button on your controller (e.g. Xbox button, PS button, Steam button, Stadia button, etc.), select the `Power` option, then select `Switch to Desktop` to return to the display manager login

+#### 9. Apply fixes for software updates

+To fix the issue with software updates within SteamOS mode, a script called `steamos-select-branch` is required and will be created and placed under the `/usr/bin` folder.

+* (If it does not exist already) create a `Developer` folder in your `HOME` location using a file manager or from the command line as follows

+  > `mkdir ~/Developer`

+* Using a code editor, create a new file named `steamos-select-branch` in the `Developer` folder, add the following lines to the file and then save the file

+  > `~/Developer/steamos-select-branch`
+  >
+  > ---
+  >
+  > `#!/bin/bash`
+  >
+  > `echo "Not applicable for this OS"`

+* From the terminal, set the permissions to `steamos-select-branch` and then copy the script into `/usr/bin/` folder

+  > `chmod +x ~/Developer/steamos-select-branch`
+  >
+  > `sudo cp ~/Developer/steamos-select-branch /usr/bin/`

+Another script that SteamOS mode tries to invoke when running software updates within SteamOS mode is `jupiter-biosupdate`.
+For this, a dummy script will be created that will simply run an `exit` command.

+* Using a code editor, create a new file named `jupiter-biosupdate` in the `Developer` folder, add the following lines to the file and then save the file

+  > `~/Developer/jupiter-biosupdate`
+  >
+  > ---
+  >
+  > `#!/bin/bash`
+  >
+  > `exit 0;`

+* From the terminal, set the permissions to `jupiter-biosupdate` and then copy the script into `/usr/bin/` folder

+  > `chmod +x ~/Developer/jupiter-biosupdate`
+  >
+  > `sudo cp ~/Developer/jupiter-biosupdate /usr/bin/`

+* To test this:
+  * Launch Steam using Gamescope in SteamOS mode
+  * Select Steam menu and navigate to Settings
+  * Check the "Check for Updates" button under "System" if it is available.
+    * Notice that "Not applicable for this OS" is also populated for "OS Update Channel".
+  * Updates should work when selecting the "Check for Updates" button but it will prompt an error in the end, which can be ignored.

 ### Why these step-by-step instructions?

 #### Install Gamescope?